SEA-group/RAA/README.md

 Mods platform
 ---
 * Mods platform is live.
-Please try it in out in Options->Mods&camo.
+Please try it out in Options->Mods&camo.
 * Choose a mods category and enlisted entries will display.
 * One-click installation/uninstallation is implemented.
 * Support all WOWS servers.
 Server-specific mods are automatically sorted.